Aurylias/holbertonschool-low_level_programming/benchmarking/green_efficiency_analysis.md

 ## Measurement Methodology

 We use the `clock_t` type for our variables `start` and `end`, which is a type that's capable of representing the processor time used by a process in ticks.
-On the other hand, we use the function `clock()` which measure the CPU time in ticks, ticks which begin being counted at the start of the program.
-Ticks are a more relevant metric for our measurement than wall-clock we can get with `time()`.
+On the other hand, we use the function `clock()` which measures the CPU time in ticks, with ticks counted at the start of the program.
+CPU time is a more relevant metric for our measurement than the wall-clock time obtained with `time()`, because CPU time isolates the processor work.

 `start` takes the number of ticks elapsed since the start of the program just before the implementation we want to measure and `end` takes the number of ticks elapsed right after the implementation finishes running.
 Then we subtract `end` by `start` to get the runtime of the implementation in ticks, and then we divide this result by `CLOCKS_PER_SEC` to convert the ticks into seconds, giving us the runtime of the implementation in seconds.

-We used this method three times in a row for all implementation we tested, on the same computer and then calculate the average runtime.
-After that, we compared the avarage value to see which one was faster and the reason why.
+We used this method three times in a row for all implementations we tested, on the same computer and then calculate the average runtime.
+After that, we compared the average value to see which one was faster and the reason why.

 ## Observed Performance Differences